fubuki4649/suisai-server/README.md

 ### Setting up Database

-Create the env file - this will allow Diesel to connect to Postgres
+Create the env file—this will allow Diesel to connect to Postgres

     echo DATABASE_URL=postgres://yourusername:yourpassword@localhost/yourdb > .env